Bernat-Pablo/Back-In-Time/README.md

 # Back In Time

 ## Introduction
-Platformed game created by two students from Barcelona
+Platformed game created by two students from Terrassa

 ## Innovative feature
 The player can go a few seconds back to the past.